novak-k/got-app/README.md

 # GOT-APP

-##
+## Description
-This project was a part of a course program on Udemy.
-It made on JavaScript and React.
+This project was part of a course program on Udemy.
+It is made on JavaScript and React.
-It contains few pages - books, characters and houses.
-It shows random items from all pages from the API of ICE and FIRE (https://anapioficeandfire.com/).
+It contains a few pages - books, characters, and houses.
+It shows random items from all pages from the (API of ICE and FIRE)[https://anapioficeandfire.com/].

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+(Demo Link)[]

-## Technologies:
+## Technologies
 - JavaScript
 - React
 - HTML
 - CSS

-## Screenshots:
+## Screenshots

 ![](https://github.com/novak-k/got-app/blob/master/screenshots/1.png)
 ![](https://github.com/novak-k/got-app/blob/master/screenshots/2.png)